AvolitesLtd/TitanManual/docs/cues/cue-playback.md

 ### Temporary Release Mask

-If you are releasing a playback (or the programmer) using the \<Release\> button then a temporary mask is used.
+If you are releasing a playback (or the programmer) using the <Keys.HardKey>Release</Keys.HardKey> button then a temporary mask is used.
 This starts off with everything set, so all attributes will release.
 Press the Attribute Bank buttons to set a different mask - when you press the first button all the other attribute groups will clear.

-- You can type a release time on the keypad before you press \<Release\> to override the global release fade time.
+- You can type a release time on the keypad before you press <Keys.HardKey>Release</Keys.HardKey> to override the global release fade time.

 Other release operations
 -----------------------------------